Last updated on December 12th, 2018 by Garrick Dee

 11. Restore Silverware

 Tarnished silver can be restored with a mixture of hot water, baking soda and salt.
-This is electrochemistry at work, if you watch the video below the tarnish is only removed when it touches the aluminum foil (7, 8).

 Take note that this will only work for elemental silver, it won’t work on stainless or chrome.